uatec/hidef.github.io/_posts/2016-12-25-the-caching-antipattern.md

 To make sure we're on the same page, when I say *caching*, I am talking about the practice of speeding up your own application by masking slow dependencies by remembering previous responses and using them instead of making another slow call to the dependency.

-As mentioned breifly by Phil Carlton in his well known sound byte, caching is a tricky problem.
+As mentioned breifly by Phil Karlton in his well known sound byte, caching is a tricky problem.
 This is compounded by a number of common mistakes which I have seen over the years which have resulted in unnecessary confusion delay.

 ## Common Mistakes